swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Cancelling a specific task group child task does _not_ cancel the entire group or any of its siblings.

-> Previously the `group.spawn` operation was designed to be a suspension point, which was intended to be a simple form of back-pressure where the group could decide to not allow more than N tasks to be running concurrently.
+> Previously the `group.async` operation was designed to be a suspension point, which was intended to be a simple form of back-pressure where the group could decide to not allow more than N tasks to be running concurrently.
 This has not been fully designed nor implemented though, so currently has been moved to a future direction.

 ##### Querying tasks in the group